River and Rowing Museum: Schwarzenbach International Rowing Gallery

-Invesco Perpetual Henley Gallery
+The Henley Gallery

-The Invesco Perpetual Henley Gallery tells the story of the town of Henley-on-Thames, built by the river.
-The history presented covers industry, arts, the Civil War, sports, etc. An interactive touch-screen allows visitors to take a virtual tour around the streets of Henley, travel back through time to when the town was established, see how it has changed over time, and how it became famous for rowing.
+The Henley Gallery tolds the story of the town of Henley-on-Thames, built by the river.
+The history presented covered industry, arts, the Civil War, sports, etc. An interactive touch-screen allowed visitors to take a virtual tour around the streets of Henley, travel back through time to when the town was established, see how it has changed over time, and how it became famous for rowing.

 The Museum acquired an Iron Age coin hoard in 2009.
 It is made up of 32 gold coins dating from approximately 50 AD.
 It was found in Henley in 2003 and is the only hoard of British-made Iron Age coins from Oxfordshire to have survived intact.
 They have been acquired jointly by the River & Rowing Museum and the Ashmolean Museum in Oxford.

 Henley was established in the 12th century when its location by the river made it convenient as an inland port for shipping timber, grain, and firewood to the rapidly growing city of London.
 From this time onwards, the town's fortunes were linked to the river and transport.
-Boats, stagecoaches, railway engines and motors have in turn brought goods and people to the town for business and pleasure.
+Boats, stagecoaches, railway engines, and motors have, in turn, brought goods and people to the town for business and pleasure.

 Henley Royal Regatta has made the town of Henley-on-Thames an international centre of rowing.
 Established in 1839, and gaining a royal patron in 1851, the Regatta brings together leading international oarsmen and women and is considered to be part of the English social calendar.
 Town and Regatta celebrations since 1899 are presented on film in the gallery.

-Painted in 1698 by the Dutch master Jan Siberechts (1627–c.1703), Henley from the Wargrave Road has its own room off the Henley Gallery.
+Painted in 1698 by the Dutch master Jan Siberechts (1627–c.1703), Henley from the Wargrave Road had its own room off the Henley Gallery.
 A masterpiece displaying the multifaceted life of the town and surrounding countryside, it is one of a series of English landscapes by Siberechts, The painting is a record of social history, showing the river trade, agriculture, and social hierarchy, alongside a still familiar view of the town.
 Henley from the Wargrave Road was purchased with the assistance of the National Art Collections Fund and the Heritage Lottery Fund.

 Special exhibitions

-Treasures Gallery, Sir Graham Kirkham Gallery, and The Wall provide venues for special exhibitions throughout the year.
-The Museum's exhibition programme is designed around its major themes and includes exhibitions that have a family appeal as well as more specialist exhibitions.
-Topics range from celebrations of major events and anniversaries to arts, crafts, and sculpture or in-depth investigations.
+The Treasures Gallery, the Sir Graham Kirkham Gallery, and The Wall provided venues for special exhibitions throughout the year.
+The Museum's exhibition programme was designed around its major themes and includes exhibitions that have a family appeal as well as more specialist exhibitions.
+Topics ranged from celebrations of major events and anniversaries to arts, crafts, and sculpture, or in-depth investigations.